ybgskr12/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## Where does batman go to the bathroom?
+The batroom.